I’m urging the Government to pursue innovative ideas to encourage a surge in new house building. Here’s just five they should seek advice on today:

 This is not a comprehensive list of actions, but it shows how much more the Government could be doing.

-In a time of crisis with some of the most unaffordable house prices in the world, rapidly reducing rates of home ownership and more than 20,000 New Zealanders waiting for a state house, the Government must be open to fresh thinking.
+In a time of crisis with some of the most unaffordable house prices in the world, rapidly reducing rates of home ownership and nearly 23,000 New Zealanders waiting for a state house, the Government must be open to fresh thinking.

 National continues to support repeal and replacement of the Resource Management Act to remove the long-standing planning barriers that are holding back houses from being built, but we know more immediate action is also needed.